-Figure 2.11: Set up data for X and Y for a plot
+Figure 2.12: Set up data for X and Y for a plot

-The table file to be imported can be Pandat[TM] table format or ASCII text format.
-For a general Microsoft Excel table, the user can copy the selected columns in the Excel file and check the Clipboard option, and then the column names will show up in the "Available Columns" dialog for the user to select, which is also shown in Figure 2.11.
-User can also copy the data from the table columns in the PandatTM calculation results.
+The table file to be imported can be Pandat table format or ASCII text format.
+For a general Microsoft Excel table, the user can copy the selected columns in the Excel file and check the Clipboard option, and then the column names will show up in the "Available Columns" dialog for the user to select, which is also shown in Figure 2.12.
+User can also copy the data from the table columns in the Pandat calculation results.

-- Zoom Mode button , use the Zoom mode to enlarge a small part of a graph.
+- Select Objects button ♀ , allow the user to select drawing elements in a graph such as line, arrow or text. - Zoom Mode button , use the Zoom mode to enlarge a small part of a graph.
 Hold the left button of the mouse and move the mouse to select a rectangular area on the graph to enlarge.
 The graph will zoom in to the selected area when the left button of the mouse is released.
-Double click this button will bring the zoom image back to the whole diagram again. - Pan Mode button (7), when this mode is on, put the cursor on the plot and roll the mouse wheel to enlarge or shrink the graph, keeping the current center of the graph unchanged.
-Hold the left button of the mouse on the graph and move the mouse, the user can move the whole graph. - Label Phase Region button , label the graph with text.
-PandatTM can not only label the normal T-x or x-x phase diagrams from calculations, but also label those user generated graphs using the table data from calculation, i.e., G-x and μ-x diagrams.
+Double click this button will bring the zoom image back to the whole diagram again. - Pan Mode button , when this mode is on, put the cursor on the plot and roll the mouse wheel to enlarge or shrink the graph, keeping the current center of the graph unchanged.
+Hold the left button of the mouse on the graph and move the mouse, the user can move the whole graph. - Label Phase Region button □, label the graph with text.
+Pandat can not only label the normal T-x or x-x phase diagrams from calculations, but also label those user generated graphs using the table data from calculation, i.e., G-x and μ-x diagrams.
 The user can modify the labeled text like normal text.
-If the user holds the ⟨Ctrl⟩ key first and then click the mouse on the diagram with the function, the program will do a point calculation at the composition and temperature where the cursor locates.
-A new window will pop out to show the calculated result in detail as shown in Figure 2.12.
+If the user holds the <Ctrl> key first and then click the mouse on the diagram with the □ function, the program will do a point calculation at the composition and temperature where the cursor locates.
+A new window will pop out to show the calculated result in detail as shown in Figure 2.13.
 The user can choose Label after reading or Cancel to close this window.